Polydore

 Polydore (Polydorus) is an opera by the French-Italian composer Jean-Baptiste Stuck, first performed at the Académie Royale de Musique (the Paris Opera) on 15 February 1720.
 It takes the form of a tragédie en musique in a prologue and five acts.

-The libretto, by Simon-Joseph Pellegrin, is based on the Greek legend of Polydorus, youngest son of King Priam of Troy, murdered by Polymestor, King of Thrace, for his treasure.
+Polydore is the last of Stuck's surviving operas.
+The libretto, by Simon-Joseph Pellegrin, is based on the third book of Virgil's Aeneid, while drawing upon Hyginus's Fabulae, among other sources.
+It treats the Greek legend of Polydorus, youngest son of King Priam of Troy, murdered by Polymestor, King of Thrace, for his treasure.